 As the summer heats up, backyard enthusiasts are looking for ways to keep the bugs at bay while they enjoy the outdoors.
-Citronella candles and fueled torches have become a popular way of warding off mosquitos and other insects.
+Citronella candles and fueled torches have become a popular way of warding off mosquitoes and other insects.
 While citronella products are derived from natural oils, there are still some dangers to using them.

 What is citronella?